-Geography at Warden House Primary School is a valued part of the curriculum, providing a purposeful means for exploring, appreciating and understanding the world in which we live and how it has evolved.
+Geography at Warden House Primary School is a valued part of the curriculum, providing a purposeful means for exploring, appreciating and understanding the world in which we live; how it has evolved and how it continues to evolve.
 Geography explores the relationship between the Earth and its people through the study of place, space and environment.
 In Geography, pupils learn the skills of understanding a locality and how and where people fit into its overall structure.
-Geography encourages children to learn through experience, particularly through practical activities.
+Geography encourages children to learn through experience, particularly through practical activities and enquiry.